Azure/SaaS-Private-Connectivity/docs/tutorial/part2.md

-# Tutorial 2: Deploy an Example Application and Private Link Service
+# Part 2: Deploy an Example Application and Private Link Service

-This tutorial is part two of a three part tutorial series that will configure and deploy and example of the Private Connectivity pattern.
+This is part two of a three part tutorial series that will configure and deploy and example of the Private Connectivity pattern.

 ## Before you begin

-This tutorial assumes a basic understanding of azure cli and Visual Studio Code and Azure Functions
+This part assumes a basic understanding of Azure CLI, Visual Studio Code, and Azure functions.

-To complete this tutorial you will need access to an Azure subscription with the Azure cli configured to use that subscription and have the appropriate dotnet SDK installed.
+To complete this tutorial you will need access to an Azure subscription with the Azure CLI configured to use that subscription and have the appropriate dotnet SDK installed.

 In this tutorial, you learn how to: